 - Display Enhancements

 One of the best features of DuckStation is that it forces PAL games that would usually run below 60hz to the intended frequency.

-In addition, thanks to the Chroma Smoothing, you can smooth out blockiness between color transitions in 24-bit content, usually FMV (Full Motion Video).
+In addition, thanks to Chroma Smoothing, you can smooth out blockiness between colour transitions in 24-bit content, usually FMV (Full Motion Video).